whalekeykeeper/HTTPServerAndLogFileParsing/README.md

 3. Use postgresSQL to store the logs with UUIDs.
 4. Draw graphs for the statistics.
 5. Use pipeline to run the tests automatically.
+6. Think about if necessary to use virtual environment for python scripts.

 ## Task Description: